katerina-tziala/restaurant-reviews/README.md

 <h2>Setting up a hosted NoSQL Database and a RESTful API</h2>
 For this stage an online database solution that offers both NoSQL DB storage and exposes a RESTful API was required.
-After an extensive research I decided to use
+After an extensive research I decided to use [**stage-3 Node development server**](https://github.com/udacity/mws-restaurant-stage-3)

 [**restdb.io**](https://restdb.io/)